Forest Conservation Plan

 Submitted as part of a Site or Preliminary Plan:¬† Planning Board Hearing must take place within 120 days of intake acceptance.

-Submitted as part of an Administrative Subdivision Plan:¬† Must be approved or denied within 90 days of intake acceptance.
+Submitted as part of an Administrative Subdivision Plan:¬† Must be reviewed with the plan and approved no later than approval of the record plat.

-Submitted by itself for Sediment Control purposes:¬† Must be approved or denied within 45 days of intake acceptance.
+Submitted by itself for Sediment Control purposes:¬† Must be reviewed, or approved within 45 days of intake acceptance.

 FCPs may be amended when included as part of a Site or Preliminary Plan.¬†¬†Before submitting an amendment application, applicants must meet with planning staff and receive an amendment checklist that outlines the required submission items.